Trump says he won’t devalue dollar amid trade war with China - The Boston Globe

 Trump says he won’t devalue dollar amid trade war with China

-President Donald Trump said he will not devalue the dollar amid an escalating trade war with China that has unleashed tit-for-tat actions on trade and currency policy.
+President Trump said he won’t devalue the dollar amid an escalating trade war with China that has unleashed tit-for-tat actions on trade and currency policy.

-“No, we don’t have to,” Trump said Friday when asked whether he plans to devalue the U.S. dollar.
+‘‘No, we don’t have to,’’ Trump said Friday when asked whether he plans to devalue the greenback, though he added that if the Federal Reserve were to cut interest rates, it ‘‘would automatically bring down the dollar a little bit,’’ relieving pressure on exporters.

 Advertisement